nataraj2/AirfoilOptimization/README.md

 <img src="Images/GAN_1.gif?raw=true&v=100" alt="your_alternative_text" width="50%" height="50%" loop="true" autoplay="true"><img src="Images/CLOptimization.gif" alt="your_alternative_text" width="49%" height="49%">

+## Introduction

 This repository contains the Python scripts required for the machine learning based shape optimization for two-dimensional airfoils using Deep Convolutional Generative Adversarial Networks (DCGAN) to optimize the coefficient of lift.
-Note that this required high-resolution training data from Computational Fluid Dynamics simulations of airfoils at high-speed flows.
+Note that this required high-resolution training data from computational fluid dynamics simulations of airfoils at high-speed flows.
 The training data consisted to steady-state flow fields for a Mach 0.65 flow over 900 NACA 4-digit airfoils which have polynomial representations for the shape.

-Two different
+## Methodology

-neural networks are trained
+Two different neural networks are trained

 (a) The first network maps the smooth airfoil shape to the coefficient of lift using the simulation training data
 (b) The second network - a DCGAN which takes a random vector as the input and outputs a smooth airfoil (much similar to how Deepfake works to create new faces)